 The following description specifies the normal-case operation of the Accelerated Ring protocol with a static set of participants.
 We assume that the membership of the ring has been established, and the first regular token has been sent.
-Crashes, network partitions, and token losses are not discussed here, as they are handled by the membership algorithm.
+Crashes, network partitions, and token losses are not discussed here, as they are handled by the unmodified membership algorithm; the Accelerated Ring protocol does not introduce any new failure modes relative to the original Ring protocol.